 As part of the REPLICATE Project, a five-year EU-funded initiative exploring how digital technologies can improve quality of life and reduce co2 emissions, Knowle West Media Centre (KWMC) ran several community events in east Bristol where citizens and community organisations could discuss the issues affecting the area.

-We discovered that lots of people wanted to find out more about air quality in Bristol – in particular the effect that air pollution is having on their health and where the cleanest air is in Bristol.
+We discovered that lots of people wanted to find out more about air quality in Bristol – particularly the effect that air pollution is having on their health and where the cleanest air is in Bristol.

 Three groups that were particularly concerned about air quality were: cyclists, schoolchildren and their parents, and taxi drivers.